aws/aws-iot-device-sdk-swift/Documentation/MQTT5_Userguide.md

     try client.stop(disconnectPacket: this.disconnectPacket)
 ```

-## **MQTT5 Best Practices**
+## **MQTT 5 Best Practices**

-Below are some best practices for the MQTT5 client that are recommended to follow for the best development experience:
+The following are some best practices for the MQTT 5 client that help provide the best development experience:

-* When creating MQTT5 clients, make sure to use ClientIDs that are unique!
-If you connect two MQTT5 clients with the same ClientID, they will Disconnect each other!
-If you do not configure a ClientID, the MQTT5 server will automatically assign one.
+* When creating MQTT 5 clients, make sure to use client IDs that are unique.
+If you connect two MQTT 5 clients with the same client ID, they will disconnect each other.
+If you don't configure a client ID, the MQTT 5 server will automatically assign one.
-* Use the minimum QoS you can get away with for the lowest latency and bandwidth costs.
-For example, if you are sending data consistently multiple times per second and do not have to have a guarantee the server got each and every publish, using QoS 0 may be ideal compared to QoS 1.
-Of course, this heavily depends on your use case but generally it is recommended to use the lowest QoS possible.
+* Use the minimum Quality of service (QoS) you can get away with for the lowest latency and bandwidth costs.
+For example, if you're sending data consistently multiple times per second and don't have to have a guarantee the server got each and every publish, using QoS 0 may be ideal compared to QoS 1.
+Of course, this heavily depends on your use case but it's generally recommended to use the lowest QoS possible.
-* If you are getting unexpected disconnects when trying to connect to AWS IoT Core, make sure to check your IoT Core Thing’s policy and permissions to make sure your device is has the permissions it needs to connect!
+* If you are getting unexpected disconnects when trying to connect to AWS IoT Core, make sure to check your AWS IoT Core thing’s policy and permissions to make sure your device is has the permissions it needs to connect.
 * For **Publish**, **Subscribe**, and **Unsubscribe**, you can check the reason codes in the returned Future to see if the operation actually succeeded.
-* You MUST NOT perform blocking operations on any callback, or you will cause a deadlock.
-For example: in the `on_publish_received` callback, do not await a publish.
-The Client cannot do work until your callback returns, so the thread will be stuck.
+* You must not perform blocking operations (e.g., waiting for a publish result) within any callback, as this can cause a deadlock.
+The client pauses socket I/O operations until the user callback returns, so blocking within the callback will prevent further progress.